petergoldstein/dalli/README.md

 Configuration
 ------------------------

+**servers**: An Array of "host:port:weight" where weight allows you to distribute cache unevenly.

 Dalli::Client accepts the following options.
 All times are in seconds.

 **expires_in**: Global default for key TTL.
 Default is 0, which means no expiry.